GATE Chemistry Syllabus

 Equilibrium: Laws of thermodynamics.
 Standard states.
 Thermochemistry.
 Thermodynamic functions and their relationships: Gibbs-Helmholtz and Maxwell relations, Gibbs-Duhem equation, van’t Hoff equation.
 Criteria of spontaneity and equilibrium.
 Absolute entropy.
 Partial molar quantities.
 Thermodynamics of mixing.
 Chemical potential.
 Fugacity, activity and activity coefficients.
 Ideal and Non-ideal solutions, Raoult’s Law and Henry’s Law, Chemical equilibria.
 Dependence of equilibrium constant on temperature and pressure.
 Ionic mobility and conductivity.
 Debye-Hückel limiting law.
 Debye-Hückel-Onsager equation.
 Standard electrode potentials and electrochemical cells.
 Nernst Equation and its application, relationship between Electrode potential and thermodynamic quantities, Potentiometric and conductometric titrations.
 Phase rule.
 Clausius- Clapeyron equation.
 Phase diagram of one component systems: CO2, H2O, S; two component systems: liquid- vapour, liquid-liquid and solid-liquid systems.
 Fractional distillation.
 Azeotropes and eutectics.
 Statistical thermodynamics: microcanonical, canonical and grand canonical ensembles, Boltzmann distribution, partition functions and thermodynamic properties.

 Kinetics (Topic have been rearranged): Elementary, parallel, opposing and consecutive reactions.
 Steady state approximation.
 Mechanisms of complex reactions.
 Unimolecular reactions.
-Potential energy surfaces and lassical trajectories, Concept of Saddle points, Transition state theory: Eyring equation, thermodynamic aspects.
+Potential energy surfaces and classical trajectories, Concept of Saddle points, Transition state theory: Eyring equation, thermodynamic aspects.
 Kinetics of polymerization.
 Catalysis concepts and enzyme catalysis.
 Kinetic isotope effects.
 Fast reaction kinetics: relaxation and flow methods.
 Diffusion controlled reactions.
 Kinetics of photochemical and photophysical processes.

 Surfaces and Interfaces: Physisorption and chemisorption.
 Langmuir, Freundlich and Brunauer–Emmett– Teller (BET) isotherms.
 Surface catalysis: Langmuir-Hinshelwood mechanism.
 Surface tension, viscosity.
-Selfassembly.
+Self assembly.
 Physical chemistry of colloids, micelles and macromolecules.

 Section 2: Inorganic Chemistry